Garfield County, Washington: History

 The area delineated by the future Washington state boundary began to be colonized at the start of the nineteenth century, both by Americans and British.
 However, the majority of British exploration and interest in the land was due to the fur trade, whereas American settlers were principally seeking land for agriculture and cattle raising.
 The Treaty of 1818 provided for the creation of a British and American condominium over the region.
-During this period, the future Washington Territory was divided into two administrative zones: Clark County and Lewis County (made official in 1845).
+During this period, the future Washington Territory was divided into two administrative zones, Clark County and Lewis County, officially in 1845.
 However, the condominium arrangement was unwieldy, leading to continuous disputes and occasional conflict; it was abolished by an 1846 treaty that established a boundary between British and American possessions that survives as today's Canada–United States border.

-In 1854, Skamania County was split from the original Clark County.
-Also in 1854, Walla Walla County was split from the new Skamania County.
+In 1854, Skamania County was split from the original Clark County and Walla Walla County was split from the new Skamania County.
 In 1875, Columbia County was split from Walla Walla County, and on November 29, 1881, a portion of Columbia County was set off to form Garfield County.
 The original Garfield County was reduced in size in 1883 when its southeastern area was partitioned off to form Asotin County.
-It was named for the late U.S. President James A. Garfield, who had been assassinated a few weeks prior.
+It was named for the late U.S. President James A. Garfield, who had been assassinated two months earlier.